jczechowicz/rsschool-cv/cv.md

 ##### Contact Info:
 - E-mail: jczechowicz@duck.com
-- Discord: Art0fDude#3569
+- Discord: Th3Dude#3569

 ##### Summary:
 I am a philosophy student living in Warsaw.
-I am fascinated by issues at the interface of the humanities and technology, in particular related to social and ethical risks, etc. Apart from that, I am persistently learning programming: mainly Python/Java, but since some time I am also learning web languages.
+I am fascinated by issues at the interface of the humanities and technology, in particular related to social and ethical risks, etc. Apart from that, I am persistently learning programming: mainly Python, but since some time I am also learning about web development.

 ***My GOAL:*** learn as much as possible here (& I mean A$AP).
-Become a fluent and wise Web programmer.
+Become a fluent and wise programmer.

 ##### Skills:
 - computer literacy (Windows, macOS, Linux); including IDE software (e.g.: PyCharm, IntelliJ IDEA or Atom)